HarwinBorger/SpaceDocumentation/docs/getting-started/itcss.md

 #### The SpaceFramework uses the ITCSS architecture for its directory structure.
 In this article we explain what ITCSS is and how it can work to organize your projects even better.

 If you are familiar using ITCSS, then it is very easy to integrate the SpaceFramework in your own project.
-You can read more about integration [here](getting-started/integration).
+You can read more about this in the  [Setup guide](getting-started/setup-guide).

 If you are not using ITCSS, then you might consider the **ITCSS architecture**.
 In this article we explain how ITCSS works and how it helps you organize your CSS code.